$\sigma$-VQE: Excited-state preparation of quantum many-body scars with shallow circuits: sigma -VQE

 \subsection{Circuit ansatz and cost function}

-The circuit ansatz is a key element for the VQE that must balance expressibility with efficiency for the learning task \cite{kim2021universal}.
-We choose a general hardware-efficient ansatz constructed from alternating layers of single-qubit and entangling gates as shown in Fig. \ref{fig:HE}.
+The circuit ansatz is a key element of VQEs that must balance expressibility with efficiency for the learning task \cite{kim2021universal}.
+We choose a hardware-efficient ansatz built from $d$ layers of single-qubit rotations followed by nearest-neighbor CZ entangling gates, as shown in Fig. \ref{fig:HE}.
+The variational parameters $\theta$ are the collection of rotation angles in the one-qubit gates, while the CZ gates are fixed and parameter-free.
+The circuit is initialized in the all-zero $N$-qubit computational basis state, $\ket{0}^{\otimes N}$.
 The hardware-efficient ansatz is typical in NISQ-based VQE chemistry and materials applications \cite{kandala2017hardware}.
 It is designed to be relatively agnostic to the specific Hamiltonian one wishes to implement, and instead be relatively easy to implement on a device using native operations.
-It is composed of alternating layers of local rotations and CZ entangling gates on nearest neighbors (with periodic boundary conditions).
 We intentionally restrict the circuit depth so that we preferentially target low-entanglement states.
-This bias is central to using $\sigma$-VQE as a scar-hunting primitive, since generic mid-spectrum eigenstates are typically volume-law entangled while scars are not \cite{Cenedese2025}.
+This expressive bias is central to using $\sigma$-VQE as a scar-hunting primitive, since generic mid-spectrum eigenstates are typically volume-law entangled while scars are not \cite{Cenedese2025, PhysRevB.107.024204}.

 The cost function that defines the $\sigma$-VQE \cite{Cenedese2025} is designed to penalize both deviation from a target energy and non-eigenstates.
 Let

 We then define the cost function as